fmancinelli/fmancinelli.github.com/_posts/2012-12-28-Arch_Linux_on_BTRFS.markdown

   </div>
 </div>

-In the previous pictures (click on them for a larger version), we used a diff tool like [Meld](https://www.archlinux.org/packages/extra/any/meld/) to compare directories and files.
+In the previous pictures (click on them for a larger version), I used a diff tool called [Meld](https://www.archlinux.org/packages/extra/any/meld/) to compare directories and files.
 We can see that many things changed in `/etc/`, including `groups`.

 This could be quite alarming because usually this file should not be touched.
 Looking at the actual changes we see that groups for `gdm`, `avahi`, etc. were added: that's OK if we have installed GNOME.
 So everything is fine.